 - Cold Brew - Since this brew method happens over a long period of time, with a large dose, you would aim to for coarse grounds - these look similar to chopped up chocolate.

 Keep Adjusting, Keep Experimenting

 As with everything relating to flavour, finding the perfect grind size is down to you knowing how you like your coffee to taste.
-You'll want to, generally speaking, stay within the parameters discussed above, but you'll want to finely tune your grinder to your specific taste.
+Generally speaking you'll want to stay within the parameters discussed above, but you can finely tune your grinder to your specific taste.

 The lower the percentage of dissolved compounds in your final cup, the more acidic and sour your brew will be, and the higher the more bitter.
-So, if you're finding that your espresso is tasting particularly bitter, you know you need to grind coarser on your next extraction.
+So if you're finding that your espresso is tasting particularly bitter, you know you need to grind coarser on your next extraction.
 Have fun with it!
 It can be challenging finding the perfectly balanced cup, but it's worth doing.
-Of course, its worth stating that every coffee is unique in its own flavours and aromas, even the roast level will impact your final taste and how your grind.
+Of course, it's worth stating that every coffee is unique in its own flavours and aromas, and that the roast level will also impact the final taste and how you should grind.